-From the moment she entered the antique gate at the Portland Japanese Garden, Diane Durston says she felt as if she was back in Kyoto, Japan, her home for 18 years.
+From the moment she entered the antique gate at Portland Japanese Garden, Diane Durston says she felt as if she was back in Kyoto, Japan, her home for 18 years.

 At the end of December, Diane Durston will end one chapter of her life’s work, and start another.
-She is retiring from her position as the Arlene Schnitzer Curator of Culture, Art, & Education at the Portland Japanese Garden.
+She is retiring from her position as the Arlene Schnitzer Curator of Culture, Art, & Education at Portland Japanese Garden.

 Durston is the Arlene Schnitzer Curator of Culture, Art and Education at the Garden, a title she has held since 2007.

 “For many, a stroll through the Garden is the closest they will come to experiencing Japan— which is why what we do here is so important.”

 “It all started with Steve Bloom, (the Garden’s CEO) inviting me to take a look at everything the Garden was doing and help him take things to the next level.
 He encouraged me to explore new directions in the Garden’s programming—and in doing that, to seek out the full potential of the Garden itself as a vehicle for

 With a background in the study of Japanese arts and culture, and having worked previously for five years at the Portland Art Museum, Durston was eager to introduce art as a window into the culture.